Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-The above example shows a custom credential type `RotatableCertificateCredential` which provides a `rotateCertificate`.
-The implementation internally relies on an instance of `ClientCertificateCredential`, and `rotateCertificate` simply replaces this instance with a new one using the new certificate path.
+The above example shows a custom credential type `RotatableCertificateCredential`, which provides a `rotateCertificate`.
+The implementation internally relies on an instance of `ClientCertificateCredential`, and `rotateCertificate` replaces this instance with a new one using the new certificate path.

 #### Implicit rotation

-Some applications might want to respond to certificate rotations which are external to the application, for instance a separate process rotates the certificate by updating it on disk.
-Here the application create a custom credential which checks for certificate updates when tokens are requested.
+Some applications might want to respond to certificate rotations that are external to the application.
+For instance, a separate process rotates the certificate by updating it on disk.
+Here the application creates a custom credential that checks for certificate updates when tokens are requested.

 ```ts
 import { TokenCredential, GetTokenOptions, AccessToken } from "@azure/core-auth";